TL-System/plato/docs/Configuration.md

 - `mistnet_outbound_features`: Convert PyTorch tensor features into NumPy arrays before sending to the server, for the benefit of saving a substantial amount of communication overhead if the feature dataset is large.
 Must be placed after `mistnet_unbatch`.

+- `torch_deepcopy`: Returns a deepcopy of the state_dict to prevent changing internal parameters of the model within clients.

+- `torch_randomized_response`: Activate randomized response on model parameters for PyTorch, must also set `algorithm.epsilon` to activate.

+- `mistnet_quantize`: Quantize features for model parameters for PyTorch.

 #### Valid processors for `clients.inbound_processors`

 None.